studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 Both manage to achieve this with substantially less overhead than what virtualization would normally require.
-The only catch is that both the *host* machine and the *guest* machine have to be some variant of linux.
+The only catch is that both the *host* machine and the *guest* machine have to be some variant of Linux.
 Both provide a repository of complete guest machines you can also download and start from, largely due to the complexity required to set one up manually.